rmunn/commandline-wiki-clone/HelpText Configuration.md

      </PropertyGroup>

+Modify the contents as your need.

-  The new SDK for msbuild is auto generating an AssemblyInfo file including the assemblyAttributes described before.
+The new SDK for msbuild is auto generating an AssemblyInfo file during build including the assemblyAttributes described above.

-  Note: This propertyGroup is the same in f# projects .fsproj or vb.net project .vbproj
+**Note:** This propertyGroup is the same in f# projects .fsproj or vb.net project .vbproj

- The version is retrieved from `AssemblyInformationalVersionAttribute`  or the `Assembly VersionAttribute` if the former is not defined.
+ The version is retrieved from `AssemblyInformationalVersionAttribute`  or the `AssemblyVersionAttribute` if the former is not defined.

 AssemblyInformationalVersionAttribute support [Semantic Versioning standard](https://semver.org/) like 1.0.0-beta, 1.0.0-beta.2, 1.0.0-beta.11,1.0.0-rc.1 and 1.0.0.

 HelpText use these attributes by default to generate the heading text and copyright text.